The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 The Book Drop located by the front door is open for returns when the Library is closed.
 Items returned in the Book Drop are checked in on the following day.

 Another Book Drop is located in the North End: Miller Center, 130 Gosse Court, near the front entrance.
-It's available 24/7!
+It is currently closed, due to the pandemic.

 - MEETING ROOM POLICY